Principal Components and Factor Analysis in R – Functions & Methods

 Arguments for princomp()

 Factor Analysis in R

-Let us understand factor analysis through the following example –
+Let us understand factor analysis through the following example:

 With factor analysis, we are able to assess the variables that are hidden from plain observation but are reflected in the variables of the data.
-We perform transformation on our dataset to equal number of variables such that each variable is a combination of the current ones.
+We perform the transformation on our dataset to an equal number of variables such that each variable is a combination of the current ones.
 This is performed without any removal or addition of new information.
-Therefore, transformation of these variables in the direction of eigenvalues will help us to determine influential factors.
+Therefore, the transformation of these variables in the direction of eigenvalues will help us to determine influential factors.
 Eigenvalue having a value more than 1 will have greater variance than the original one.
 These factors are then arranged in a decreasing format based on their variances.
-Therefore, the first factor will have higher variance than the second one and so on.
+Therefore, the first factor will have a higher variance than the second one and so on.
 Weights that contribute towards the variance are known as ‘factor loadings’.

 library(psych) #Author DataFlair dataset_bfi = bfi #Loading the Dataset dataset_bfi = dataset_bfi[complete.cases(dataset_bfi),] #Removing the rows with Missing Values cor_mat <- cor(dataset_bfi) #Creating Correlation Matrix FactorLoading <- fa(r = cor_mat, nfactors = 6) FactorLoading